zeroincombenze/tools/python_plus/egg-info/description.rst

 vem: virtual environment manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This packge is released with an nice command:
+This package is released with an nice command:
 **vem** that is an interactive tool with some nice features to manage standard virtual environment and it is osx/darwin compatible.